-In the <Wind Source> group, select the image to fill the afterimage portion.
+In the <Wind Source> group of the Wind menu (4155), select the image to fill the afterimage portion.

-- "Mix Color" or "Ext Video" can only be applied to one of the background (P. 207), flex shadow (P. 170), trail (P. 196), and wind effects.
-If you select "Mix Color" or "Ext Video" in one of these effects, a selection of "Mix Color" or "Ext Video" in any of the other effects is disabled, and "Flat Color" is selected in its place. - When executing combining four channels of DME images, "Mix Color" and "Ext Video" in the flex shadow and background effects cannot be selected. - Freeze Video: Use freeze images of the input video as source of the trail. - Flat Color: Use a flat color matte as source of the trail.
+- [Mix Color] or [Ext Video] can only be applied to one of the background ( p.
+215), flex shadow ( p.
+178), trail ( p.
+204), and wind effects.
+If you select [Mix Color] or [Ext Video] in one of these effects, a selection of [Mix Color] or [Ext Video] in any of the other effects is disabled, and [Flat Color] is selected in its place. - When executing combining four channels of DME images, [Mix Color] and [Ext Video] in the flex shadow and background effects cannot be selected.

+Freeze Video: Use freeze images of the input video as source of the trail.

+Flat Color: Use a flat color matte as source of the trail.
 You can set the following parameters.